Kirankcdv/lab/README.md

-# lab
-this is my first project auther kiran
+# lab this is my first project auther Kiran